-3.8 Example Calculation of Metrics
+2.3 Example Calculation of Metrics

 This section provides an example of functional safety metric calculation for the MCU.
 The results of this example can be used to evaluate the suitability of the MCU product for use in a system design.
-This example is not intended for performance in all system implementations.
+This example is not intended to be a guarantee of performance in all system implementations.